dmbrtd/trad/article/intro_p1_intro.md

 but not least, traditional Pauper is the ultimate hedge against War of the Spark II where Wizards prints their next beautiful Planeswalker mistake at common.
+***
+[1] This includes flip cards like *Kytheon, Hero of Akros*.

+[2] As in Pauper, downshifts are added to the format upon release and upshifts do not affect legality.